rohitshe/TestXenkoRepository/manual/engine/entity-component-model/index.md

-A `component (ref:{SiliconStudio.Xenko.EntityModel.EntityComponent})` is tied to its entity (that is, one component can't be added to two entities at the same time).
+A @'SiliconStudio.Xenko.EntityModel.Entitycomponent' is tied to its entity (that is, one component can't be added to two entities at the same time).

 # How to create an entity and some components